mmurooka/mc_state_observation/README.md

 Object:
   robot: object                     # Robot name
   topic: /topic/poseStamped         # ROS topic to receive estimated object pose stamped
+  inRobotMap: false                 # If the update is compute from robot camera or from robot_map (in case of choreonoid by example)
 Publish:
   use: true                         # publish estimated robot in ROS
 ```